unbit/uwsgi-docs/Options.rst

 ``parser``: uwsgi_opt_true

-fallback to normal sockets if the zerg server is not available
+``help``: fallback to normal sockets if the zerg server is not available

 zerg-server
 ***********